nushell/nushell.github.io/book/style_guide.md

 #### Multi-line format

-Multi-line format is a format for writting all commands in several lines.
+Multi-line format is a format for writing all commands in several lines.
 It inherits all rules from one-line format and modifies them slightly.
 When not stated explicitly, rule is inherited without change.

 - **It's recommended to** put zero trailing spaces after pipe `|` symbol when `\n\t` follows it.